 Altcademy is an online bootcamp, with courses for people who are looking to develop the necessary skills to land a job as a software engineer from scratch.
 They offer job search services to those enrolled in the career paths.

-At Pathrise, our mentors have years of experience on both sides of the hiring table and fellows receive 1-on-1 support every step of the way.
-We provide assistance with every component of the job search process, including resume and LinkedIn optimization, portfolio building, technical and behavioral interview prep, as well as cold emailing, reverse recruiting strategies, and templates for negotiating salary.
+At Pathrise, our mentors have years of experience on both sides of the hiring table.
+Fellows receive 1-on-1 support every step of the way.
+We provide assistance with every component of the job search process.
+This includes resume and LinkedIn optimization, portfolio building, technical and behavioral interview prep, as well as cold emailing, reverse recruiting strategies, and templates for negotiating salary.

-The Pathrise program is flexible, requiring only 4 hours of group sessions per week and 1-on-1 sessions with mentors that can be scheduled as needed by fellows.
+The Pathrise program is flexible.
+There are only 4 hours of group sessions per week.
+Fellows can schedule 1-on-1 sessions when they need help.
 All of our lessons are live, as well as recorded, so fellows can review previous material and keep learning.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 If you are interested in working with our mentors to optimize your job search, join Pathrise.